San Diego to South China Sea: U.S. Navy tested new command in latest challenge to China

 "It is the first iteration of what will be a more regular operations tempo," he said.

-The guided-missile destoyer Decatur is part of a three-ship Surface Action Group (SAG) that was deployed to South China Sea six months ago, said Commander Ryan Perry, a spokesman for the Third Fleet in San Diego, who confirmed the Third Fleet's command role.
+The guided-missile destroyer Decatur is part of a three-ship Surface Action Group (SAG) deployed to the South China Sea six months ago, said Commander Ryan Perry, a spokesman for the Third Fleet in San Diego, who confirmed its command role.

-U.S. Pacific Fleet Commander Admiral Scott Swift last year signaled a wider role for the Third Fleet when he said he was abolishing an administrative boundary along the international date line that had separated the Third and Seventh fleets.
+U.S. Pacific Fleet Commander Admiral Scott Swift last year signaled a wider role for the Third Fleet, when he said he was abolishing an administrative boundary along the international dateline that had separated the Third and Seventh fleets.

 Until then, Third Fleet vessels crossing the line came under Seventh Fleet command.

-Earlier this year, an official told Reuters more ships from the Third Fleet would be sent to East Asia.
+This year, an official told Reuters more ships from the Third Fleet would be sent to East Asia.

-The reorganization, which gives the Third Fleet a bigger frontline role, comes as momentum for the United States' Asian "pivot" falters and as Beijing's growing assertiveness fuels tensions in the South China Sea.
+The reorganization, giving the Third Fleet a bigger frontline role, comes as momentum for the United States' Asian "pivot" falters and as Beijing's growing assertiveness fuels tension in the South China Sea.

-China claims most of the sea through which $5 trillion in ship-borne trade passes a year.
+China claims most of the sea, through which $5 trillion in ship-borne trade passes a year.
 The Philippines, Vietnam, Taiwan and Brunei have overlapping claims.

 Beijing has accused Washington of deliberately creating tension by sailing its ships close to China's islands.

+Asked about the use of the Third Fleet headquarters, Chinese Foreign Ministry spokesman Lu Kang said that if U.S. moves harmed the peace, security and stability of the Asia Pacific then China would naturally oppose them.

+"If U.S. moves jeopardize China's sovereign rights and security interests then China will, when all is said and done, take necessary steps in response," Lu told a daily news briefing in Beijing, without elaborating.

-The latest operation, the fourth so far, came as the Philippine's new president, Rodrigo Duterte, traveled to China seek deeper ties with Asia's biggest economy.
-Duterte is visiting U.S. ally Japan this week.
+The latest U.S. operation, its fourth, came as new Philippine President Rodrigo Duterte traveled to China to seek deeper ties with Asia's biggest economy.
+This week, he visits U.S. ally Japan.

-The Seventh Fleet, which is headquartered at the Japanese port of Yokosuka near Tokyo is the most power naval fleet in Asia with some 80 ships, including the United States' only forward deployed carrier, the USS Ronald Reagan.
+The Seventh Fleet, headquartered at the Japanese port of Yokosuka near Tokyo, is the most powerful naval fleet in Asia, with some 80 ships, including the United States' only forward deployed carrier, the USS Ronald Reagan.

-The U.S. Third Fleet consist of more than 100 vessels, including four aircraft carriers.
+The U.S. Third Fleet consists of more than 100 vessels, including four aircraft carriers.